mozillach/gh-projects-content-queue/README.md

 - Represent tweets as GitHub issues
     - Supports replying and retweets
+    - Auto add unhandled mentions as new issues
 - Auto add issues to a column in a dedicated project board
-- Auto tweet issues from a column in the dedicated board
+- Auto post issues from a column in the dedicated board
-- Validate issue content to be valid for tweeting
+- Validate issue content to be valid for posting
-- Scheduling of tweets to an exact time
+- Scheduling of posts to an exact time
 - Reaction squad system to ping people to react to a mention
-- Auto tweeting tweets from a column in certain spacing (à la buffer)
+- Auto posting from a column in certain spacing (à la buffer)
-- Reminder system for tweets that are due but not ready
+- Reminder system for posts that are due but not ready
-- Auto create tweets for events from an ical feed
+- Auto create posts for events from an ical feed
-- Auto create tweets for new discourse threads
+- Auto create posts for new discourse threads
-- Auto create tweets for posts in an Atom or RSS feed
+- Auto create posts for posts in an Atom or RSS feed
+- Mastodon support
+    - Supports replying, reposts and spoilers

 ### Planned

-- Tweet pinning management
+- Tweet pinning management (will probably happen for Mastodon first, since there's actually an API for that there)
 - See all the issues with the enhancement tag...

 ## Set up a repo for use with this tool

 ### Requirements

 - GitHub user auth token (will use that to create issues and comment on them etc.)
     - Log in with your GitHub user
     - Go to your settings